Jaguar Preserve Hiking

 Lim Ni Punit Temple (Big Hat)

-IXCACAO (The Queen of Cacao) Maya Belizean Chocolate Factory is the only Mayan owned and operated Farm to Bean factory in Belize.
-Their products are made using all organic Cacao Beans that are processed without the use of any artificial flavouring or synthetic stabilizers.
-Take a tour of the facility, visit their cultural musuem and make your own chocalate with traditional Mayan tools.
+IXCACAO (The Queen of Cacao) Maya Belizean Chocolate Factory is the only Mayan-owned and operated Farm to Bean factory in Belize.
+Their products are processed using organic Cacao Beans without artificial flavoring or synthetic stabilizers.
+Please tour the facility, visit their cultural museum, and make chocolate with traditional Mayan tools.
 We can also arrange for you to enjoy lunch prepared by Abelina Cho.
-Her cooking skills range from Chocolate Chicken, to Chocolate Pork and Fish and in whatever forms you wish to have your Chocolate for Lunch.
-Abelina need not to follow recipes from cook books but rather walk through our garden and harvest all the freshest of vegetable she can find and prepares for lunch uh-Yum!
+Her cooking skills range from chocolate chicken to chocolate pork and fish, and she can serve your chocolate for lunch in whatever form you wish.
+Abelina does not need to follow cookbook recipes; instead, she needs to walk through our garden, harvest all the freshest vegetables she can find, and prepare for lunch.
+Uh-Yum!

-A great way to round out this tour is with a visit to Lim Ni Punit Temple.
-The name is Kekchi Maya language for "Big Hat", referring to the large elaborate head-dress on a stela sculpture found on site depicting one of the site's ancient kings.
-Nim Li Punit is a medium sized site from the Maya Classic Period, flourishing from the 5th century AD through the 8th century AD.
-It consists of structures around three plazas, including several step-pyramids, the tallest being 12.2 meters high.
-The site has a number of carved stelae illustrating the ancient city's rulers.
+A great way to round out this tour is to visit Lim Ni Punit Temple.
+The name is Kekchi Maya, and the language for "Big Hat" refers to the sizeable elaborate head-dress on a stela sculpture depicting one of the site's ancient kings.
+Nim Li Punit is a medium-sized site from the Maya Classic Period, flourishing from the 5th century AD through the 8th century AD.
+It consists of structures around three plazas, including several step pyramids, the tallest 12.2 meters high.
+The site has several carved stelae illustrating the ancient city's rulers.
 Several stelae are in an unfinished state, suggesting a sudden halt to work.

 Difficulty: Easy/Moderate